Australian academic year

 The Australian Government has recently put in place faster, easier access to student visas.
 The streamlined process gives international students quicker processing times with financial requirements that are easier to meet.

-You can find out more on Australian Government Department of Immigration and Border Protection website
+You can find out more on Department of Home Affairs

 What is the enrolment process?